German Armor Balkenkreuz

 Recognition markings for German armored vehicles

-Tanks and command tanks will also receive a white chalk line on a suitable area of their rear deck as a recognition marking for friendly aircraft.
+Tanks and command tanks will also receive a white chalk line on a suitable area of their rear deck as a recognition mark for friendly aircraft.

 Implementation provisions will be provided to the relevant units with order O.K.H.
 AHA/In 6 (I.Kav./IV) Nr.
 3003/39 g.